mindspore-ai/docs/install/mindspore_cpu_install_nightly_en.md

 Of which,

 - When the network is connected, dependencies are automatically downloaded during .whl package installation.
-(For details about the dependencies, see required_package in [setup.py](https://gitee.com/mindspore/mindspore/blob/master/setup.py).)
-In other cases, you need to install it by yourself.
-When running models, you need to install additional dependencies based on requirements.txt specified for different models in [ModelZoo](https://gitee.com/mindspore/models/tree/master/).
-For details about common dependencies, see [requirements.txt](https://gitee.com/mindspore/mindspore/blob/master/requirements.txt).
+(For details about the dependencies, see required_package in [setup.py](https://gitee.com/mindspore/mindspore/blob/master/setup.py)).
+In other cases, you need to install dependencies by yourself.
 - pip will be installing the latest version of MindSpore Nightly automatically.
 If you wish to specify the version to be installed, please refer to the instruction below regarding to version update, and specify version manually.

 ## Installation Verification

+Execute the following command:

 ```bash
 python -c "import mindspore;mindspore.set_device(device_target='CPU');mindspore.run_check()"